raakish/PolluTrack/README.md

 ---

 ## How to set up
-This setup might feel lengthy because the program itself would not function.
-This is because the API keys provided in the code are placeholders, and would not let the program work.
-You need to set up a database table on Supabase, your own URL and key, and a storage bucket with the same path below.
+The program would not function, because the API keys provided in the code are placeholders.
+You need to set up your own database table on Supabase, your own URL and key, and a storage bucket with the same path below.

 Your database must contain the following columns.
 The rows are not required, but they are some sample data that would be collected.